Funding Your Defined Benefit Supplement Account

 Beginning with the plan year ending June 30, 2014, by policy, the board will not be declaring an additional annuity credit for members receiving an annuity.

-Both federal and California state tax codes provide for tax penalties for certain early withdrawals.
-A 10 percent federal and 2.5 percent state tax penalty that is subject to change may be assessed for early withdrawals.
+Both federal and California state tax codes impose tax penalties for certain early withdrawals.
+A 10 percent federal and, for California residents, a 2.5 percent state tax penalty will be assessed for early withdrawals, in addition to the normal tax liability.